Documentation

 }

-Nomirun Host is using Serilog to output to console and implements OpenTelemetry NuGet to output logs, metrics and traces to the storage of your choice.
-For logs, you can use Seq, for traces you can use Jaeger and for metrics you can use Prometheus.
+Nomirun Host uses Serilog to output to console and implements an OpenTelemetry NuGet to output logs, metrics and traces to the storage of your choice.
+To access these, you can use any relevant tools such as Seq (logs), Jaeger (traces), and Prometheus (metrics).

 Logging to console